 Walking down the site of the old board walk on Cottage Row, the first building you come to is the Blossom cottage also known as (Monte Carlo).
 Constructed in 1893 by George and Carrie Blossom, it is situated directly north of Cottage Row.
 The cottage shared this plot with the former home of the U.S. Lifesaving Service keeper Daniel Buss, which was moved from its original location near the Lifesaving Station.
 The house was remodeled to serve as a communal dining facility for Cottage Row property owners.
 The original cottages on Cottage Row did not have kitchens or dining rooms since they would eat at the dining hall.
 The dining hall was eventually converted into a lodge for guests of the MIA, but it was destroyed by fire in 1953.

-George and Carrie Blossom commissioned a young, unknown 26 year old Frank Lloyd Wright to design and build them a cottage.
+It is believed that George and Carrie Blossom commissioned a young, unknown 26 year old Frank Lloyd Wright to design and build them a cottage.
 Wright had designed their home in Oak Park, IL which was built in 1892.
 The structure is known as a “dog-trot” style house, based on buildings that Wright worked on while at Louis Sullivan’s office in Chicago.

 The "dog-trot" design had room arranged along each side of a covered breezeway with doors opening into the central passage.
 The origins of this design are traced to the gulf coast area of Mississippi, where it later evolved into a bungalow house type with a breezeway that was enclosed to form a central room with a verandah that extended across the front of the house to catch the on-shore breezes to cool the house naturally.